bit-dance/GSoC_Final_Report/README.md

 # **GSoC_Final_Report**
 This repo is for saving my work during GSoC and make records for some undone works.
 First of all, I want to thank my mentor **@lxc** .
 She gave me lots of help and advices.
-And I also want to thank Curve conmmunity for their attention on open source and help fresh men.
+And I also want to thank Curve community for their attention on open source and help fresh men.

 ## **Introduction**
 Curve has a NameServer which manages namespace metadata information and includes FileInfo,PageFileSegment,PageFileChunkInfo components.
 And we could find it is easy to show the file information between directories and files in KV storage and just like this: